-It's that time.
-That time when summer is still hanging around but it has finally started to cool down.
-So there's plenty of late summer produce at the market but the temps are finally reasonable enough that you can turn on the oven without melting.
-Which means it's time to make this simple Roasted Eggplant, Crisp Garlic, and Basil Pasta.
+It's that time—that time when summer is still hanging around, but it has finally started to cool down.
+So there's plenty of late summer produce at the market, but the temps are finally reasonable enough that you can turn on the oven without melting.
+This means it's time to make this simple Roasted Eggplant, Crisp Garlic, and Basil Pasta.

 (or 1 Globe eggplant) ends trimmed

 crumbled (optional), for garnish